boonya/dumb-home/docs/MongoDB.md

 >
 ```

 We will now create a new MongoDB admin user to rectify the situation.
-If not already done, connect to your MongoDB again using the `mongo` command and after the `>` sign, add these queries (replace the _user_ and _pwd_ values with your own):
+If not already done, connect to your MongoDB again using the `mongo` command and after the `>` sign, add these queries (replace the _user_ and _password_ values with your own):

 ```js
 use admin